saaramahmoudi/elevator_controller/README.md

 # elevator_controller

-The project description can be found at : http://www.it.uu.se/edu/course/homepage/pins/vt11/lab1
+The project description can be found in http://www.it.uu.se/edu/course/homepage/pins/vt11/lab1